jennifer-culbertson/oels2025/index.md

 ## Class times

 Lectures take place on Mondays, 11.10-12.00, in room LG.09, [40 George Square Lower Teaching Hub](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/george-square-40-lecture-theatres).
-Labs are on Wednesdays, 12.10-14.00, in room M2 [Appleton Tower](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/appleton-tower); this is an open-plan Teaching Studio on the mezzanine level.
+Labs are on Thursdays, 12.10-14.00, in room M2 [Appleton Tower](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/appleton-tower); this is an open-plan Teaching Studio on the mezzanine level.

 There will also be extra drop-in labs available in the run-up to the final assignment, see below.